 The Fourth Amendment to the United States Constitution guarantees certain rights, including the right to not be deprived of life, liberty, or property without going through the legal system.
 These claims are often litigated in Federal court under 42 U.S.C. §1983, which states that if a person acting under color of state law violates your civil rights, he or she may be liable and required to pay you damages.

-The Richmond civil litigation attorneys at the Halperin Law Center are experienced defenders of civil rights and can fight to recover the monetary damages that you are rightfully due.
+The Richmond police misconduct attorneys at the Halperin Law Center are experienced defenders of civil rights and can fight to recover the monetary damages that you are rightfully due.
 Contact us today to discuss your case!

 When a police officer uses more force than that which is necessary for what he or she is authorized to do, they are deemed to be using "excessive force," which can be a violation of a person's civil rights.
 If the victim is injured as a result of the excessive force, the police department may be required to compensate them for damages.
 An officer may be violating someone's civil rights if he or she unnecessarily assaults, causes harm, or fires his or her weapon at them.